2Cold2Code/Sprint-Challenge--JavaScript/README.md

     A function is stand-alone, where a method is a function within/on an object.

 3. What is closure?

+    Closure is the ability of things within a block to look for values outside of block scope, while preventing outside sources from utilizing a value within a block;

 4. Describe the four rules of the 'this' keyword.